 Many wannabe authors are shocked to find out that even if a mainstream publisher gives them a contract to write a book, they still have to do a lot of their own marketing to get copies sold.
 Other authors are shocked or frustrated when mainstream editors slice and dice their manuscripts or ask for never ending rewrites.
 That's the business of publishing.

 Do not be disillusioned!
 Self publishing is a business, too!
 Books and other information products do not sell themselves.

 - Select Expanded Distribution Channels.
-During the Createspace publishing process, the system will ask if you want Expanded Distribution in addition to the Standard Distribution on Amazon and Createspace.
+During the KDP publishing process, the system will ask if you want Expanded Distribution in addition to the Standard Distribution on Amazon.
 Again, selecting Yes is recommended.
 This makes your books available to other online bookstores through the retail book buying channels, schools and libraries.
 The more places that can access your books, the more chances for you to makes sales.